310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Chiaki %}
 “Fuhahaha!
 Thanks for coming to see our Ryuseitai and Akatsuki live show today!
-I'm extremely happy to see you all…☆”
+We're extremely happy to see you all…☆”

 “♪\~♪\~♪”
 {% endbubble %}